 15.7.4 Properties of the Number Prototype Object

-The Number prototype object is itself a Number object (its [[Class]] is "Number") whose value is +0.
+The Number prototype object is itself a Number object with a [[NativeBrand]] internal property whose value is NumberWrapper.
+Its value is +0.

 The value of the [[Prototype]] internal property of the Number prototype object is the standard built-in Object prototype object (15.2.4).

-Unless explicitly stated otherwise, the methods of the Number prototype object defined below are not generic and the this value passed to them must be either a Number value or an Object for which the value of the [[Class]] internal property is "Number".
+Unless explicitly stated otherwise, the methods of the Number prototype object defined below are not generic and the this value passed to them must be either a Number value or an object that has a [[NativeBrand]] internal property whose value is NumberWrapper.

 In the following descriptions of functions that are properties of the Number prototype object, the phrase “this Number object” refers to either the object that is the this value for the invocation of the function or, if Type(this value) is Number, an object that is created as if by the expression new Number(this value) where Number is the standard built-in constructor with that name.
 Also, the phrase “this Number value” refers to either the Number value represented by this Number object, that is, the value of the [[PrimitiveValue]] internal property of this Number object or the this value if its type is Number.
-A TypeError exception is thrown if the this value is neither an object for which the value of the [[Class]] internal property is "Number" or a value whose type is Number.
+A TypeError exception is thrown if the this value is neither an object that has a [[NativeBrand]] internal property whose value is NumberWrapper or a value whose type is Number.

 15.7.4.1 Number.prototype.constructor